 the title "Anxiety" need not be repeated in each menu item, but may be included in the full title of the page the menu item refers to.

 Figure 7 - This example shows that the category index need not be a hierarchical structure.
-The page "Anxiety supression" can be reached in more than one way from the top menu:
+The page "Anxiety suppression" can be reached in more than one way from the top menu:

 A web page itself is also structured into paragraphs, numbered lists, and other HTML objects.
 This structure is usually the same for each language, as shown in Figure 8 below.

-Figure 8 - This figure shows the hierarchical structure of a HTML document, where the structure usually is the same in all languages, and only the texts need be translated:
+Figure 8 - This figure shows the hierarchical structure of an HTML document, where the structure usually is the same in all languages, and only the texts need to be translated:

 When one paragraph or list item is changed in one language, a work flow task to translate this change to other languages is produced.
 This work flow task should indicate which paragraph has been changed, and in which way, to help the translator move the change to other languages.
 This can be accomplished by storing each HTML object as an object in a HTML-structured representation of the page.
 This will also help translators, because they need not see the HTML encodings, only the texts on the objects to be translated.

 Structured storage, where structure is independent from text, is especially important when step-wise improvements are done to the content of a web site.
 A change of the structure should then automatically be available in all languages, not only in the language in which the change is made.
 This is very important in order to retain high quality in a site where step-wise improvement is done.